multilayer-io/airflow-kubernetes/README.md

 This guide is using Google Cloud Platform (GCP) as a cloud provider.
 Do not hesitate to open a PR to implemente a guide for other cloud providers.

 Note: we do not provide any information about setting up a Kubernetes cluster (GKE), and a MySQL or PostgreSQL database.
-Reach us if you need help!
+Reach out if you need help!

 ## prerequisite

 - [Kubernetes cluster][2]

  Use preemptible instance to reduce costs.
-Set the read/write permissions for Cloud Storage and SQL API service.
+Set the read/write permissions for Cloud Storage and Cloud SQL API services.
 Build a cluster with at least 2 vCPU and 4GB RAM in total.
 - [Install kubectl in your computer][6]
 - [Create a PostgreSQL or MySQL database][3]

 Authorized traffic from your node instances.
-If you are using a public database and instances, authorized network 0.0.0.0/0
+If you are using public instances, authorized the network 0.0.0.0/0
 - [Bucket to store logs][4]

 ## Let's get started